Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance: Methodology

 Each RGB observation consists of images from the robot’s onboard cameras, covering a 360-degree view:

 The action $A_t$ consists of three motion primitives: forward ($x$), lateral ($y$), and rotational ($\theta$), represented as:~

 Each primitive is discretized into three levels: negative, zero, and positive.
 Negative corresponds to motion in the negative direction, zero corresponds to no motion, and positive corresponds to motion in the positive direction.
+The step sizes are set to $0.2$m for translation and $12\degree$ for orientation, representing the minimum commanded increments that the Spot robot can reliably execute.
+These step sizes therefore determine the precision floor, which is reflected in the data collection and evaluation tolerances reported in Section~\ref{sec:data_collection}.

 Following the BC paradigm, the policy parameters $\omega$ are optimized by minimizing the negative log-likelihood of expert actions over the training dataset ($D$):

 where $A_t^*$ is the expert action at time $t$ (see Section~\ref{sec:data_collection}).